-Since Mark Zuckerberg unleashed his creation onto the wider world in 2004, it’s become the most popular across the globe.
+Since Mark Zuckerberg unleashed his creation onto the wider world in 2004, Facebook (now Meta) become the most popular website and mobile app across the globe.
 With its ‘jobs on Facebook’ feature, there is now a chance not just to interact with your peers, but to search for your ideal role while doing so.

 However, be aware of what you post – and this includes your profile picture.
 Studies have shown that this image can affect your job prospects when potential employees conduct a background check.
 Make sure you fill out the ‘work and education’ section of your profile fully as this can work as a mini CV.
 Your life events timeline is another factor in which to ensure you spend the appropriate time completing.